1 Timothy 2:5 - The Man Jesus -- Still a Man?

 {1 Timothy 2:6} [was] the [man] who gave himself [as] a ransom for all, [to be] witnessed in [its] own times,

-The Greek in verse 2 contains no verb at all; however, unlike English, Koine Greek does not need a verb to form a sentence.
+The Greek in verse 5 contains no verb at all; however, unlike English, Koine Greek does not need a verb to form a sentence.
 In translation, however, a verb has to be supplied, or else the wording would appear rather nonsensical.
 Please note also that all punctuation and capitalization are also supplied either by copyists or translators.
-In verse 6 we find two verbs in the Greek text, one which is obviously referring to the past and is rendered as "gave" above and another which is referring to the future, rendered as "to be witnessed" above.
-The verb supplied with "one God' is obviously referring to the present tense, but the verb referring to "man Christ Jesus" of verse 5 should be governed by the verb rendered as "gave" above, with is in the past.
-The thought is that it was a man who gave himself as a ransom for all.
+In verse 6, we find two verbs in the Greek text, one which is obviously referring to the past and is rendered as "gave" above, and another which is referring to the future, rendered as "to be witnessed" above.
+The verb supplied with "one God' is obviously referring to the present tense, but the verb referring to "man Christ Jesus" of verse 5 should be governed by the verb rendered as "gave" above, which is in the past.
+The thought is that it was a man -- in the past -- who gave himself as a ransom for all.

 For related studies, see our resource page